 Africa50 Signs Cooperation Agreement with POWERGRID to Develop Power Transmission Lines in Kenya

 Casablanca, 29 November 2019.
-Africa50 and Power Grid Corporation of India Limited (POWERGRID) signed a Cooperation Agreement to partner towards the development, finance, construction and operation of power transmission lines in Kenya.
+Africa50 and Power Grid Corporation of India Limited (POWERGRID) signed a Cooperation Agreement to partner in the development, finance, construction and operation of power transmission lines in Kenya.
 This partnership will catalyze project development for the initial set of pilot projects based on a bankable public private partnership (PPP) model in line with the Government of Kenya’s vision to meet the demands for electricity access in the country.

 The Agreement was signed at the Africa50 headquarters in Casablanca, Morocco by the two heads of institutions.
 Mr. Shri K. Sreekant, Chairman and Managing Director of Powergrid Corporation of India, said that: “POWERGRID is happy to partner with Africa50 for evaluating the opportunities for strengthening the transmission infrastructure in Kenya.
 POWERGRID is confident that its technical and operational expertise in high voltage transmission, combined with the project structuring and financing expertise of Africa50, can deliver long term sustainable value to Kenya and other African nations.”